 Simlarly, you should view your clients as partners, not simply some people with dolla dolla bills, y’all.

-Your aim as a digital agency isn’t selling ideas.
+Your aim as a digital marketing agency isn’t selling ideas.
 It’s building partnerships.
 Get that fact straight and your life will be a whole lot easier.

 If you want your client relationships to work long term, you need to make sure that your clients feel respected.
 They need to know that their input and opinions are welcome.